-The Borough covers an area of 169.4 km and has a population of 91,739 giving it an overall population density of 542 persons per km.
+The Borough covers an area of 169.4 km and has a population of 92,112 giving it an overall population density of 544 persons per km.

-Two-thirds of Pendle's population is concentrated in four contiguous settlements - Nelson, Colne, Brierfield and Barrowford - situated in the south of the borough.
-This densely populated urban area extends 8km north-east from the boundary with neighbouring Burnley, creating an extended urban area that has a combined population of almost 150,000.
-To the north, the market town of Barnoldswick and Earby are the largest settlements in West Craven.
+Two-thirds of Pendle's population (61,354) is concentrated in four contiguous settlements - Nelson, Colne, Brierfield and Barrowford - situated in the south of the borough.
+This densely populated urban area extends 8km north-east from the boundary with neighbouring Burnley.
+Together with Burnley these settlements form an extended urban area with a combined population of over 150,000.
+To the north, the market town of Barnoldswick and neighbouring Earby, with a combined population of 14,900, are the largest settlements in rural West Craven.